Average Cost Of Prescription Drugs Sold On The Street

 Trazodone is a serotonin modulator prescribed for depression and sleep.
 The average street value of trazodone varies drastically, as it is not a common drug of abuse.

-The cost is typically between $1 to $15 dollars per tablet, due to the fact that it’s unlikely to cause effects typically sought by people who abuse prescription drugs, such as euphoria.
+The cost is typically between $1 to 15 per tablet, since it’s unlikely to cause effects typically sought by people who abuse prescription drugs, such as euphoria.

 Wellbutrin (Bupropion)